sanelk2004/sanelkukic.us.eu.org/docs/SETTING_UP_DEVELOPMENT_ENVIRONMENT.md

 You should store your QuickLink in the `.env` file in order to make it work with my website.

+If you want, you can also store your Project Honeypot referral link in `config.json`.

 Bots that visit the link will be publicly recorded in the honeypot and will not be able to access your website.

 ## Count API namespaces